-The beautiful beaches of Krabi, the hustle & bustle of Bangkok, the quaint elephant villages in Chiang Mai and maddening nightlife of Koh Phangan – Thailand has so much to offer to its visitors.
-Perhaps that’s the reason why the country is visited by more than 8 million travelers every year, making it one of the most popular Southeast Asian destinations.
+The beautiful beaches of Krabi, the hustle & bustle of Bangkok, the quaint elephant villages in Chiang Mai and the maddening nightlife of Koh Phangan – Thailand has so much to offer to its visitors.
+Perhaps that’s the reason why the country used to be visited by more than 8 million travelers every year, making it one of the most popular Southeast Asian destinations.
+Over the last couple of years, the pandemic changed everything, bringing a pause to the tourism sector in Thailand – but recently, the Government announced that the borders are open for all international travelers who are fully vaccinated, and we can’t be happier.

 Our volunteers have also fallen in love with the country, time and again, and if you are still wondering what’s so special – then here are 8 reasons to convince you to volunteer in Thailand: